-Those of you who have been students of mine for many years, might recall me sharing this story once before.
+Those of you who have been students of mine for many years might recall me sharing this story once before.
 And, for various reasons, it feels like a good time to share it again.
-One of those reasons is because, although I love teaching the numerous topics needed for mankind’s learning and healing, this is one story that speaks volumes as to who I really am—in my heart and soul.
+One of those reasons is that, although I love teaching the numerous topics needed for mankind’s learning and healing, this is one story that speaks volumes as to who I really am—in my heart and soul.

 As you might imagine, traveling and teaching for over 35 years now has certainly given me a few stories to tell—stories that might, for one reason or another, seem unbelievable.
 I have seen/experienced many things ranging from angels to aliens and from the greatest miracles to hearing the most unimaginable traumas.
 However, when it comes to speaking or writing about some of the more incredible stories (especially those of a supernatural level), I’ve rarely shared my experiences, simply because many of these stories might seem too unbelievable.
-Others are so powerful and/or moving, it is simply too difficult to speak about them without feeling emotionally overwhelmed.
+Others are so powerful and/or moving, that it is simply too difficult to speak about them without feeling emotionally overwhelmed.

-Now, perhaps it’s because I am “getting old” or perhaps it’s because the world is going through so many changes, or perhaps once again I am merely following the life-metaphor of Jesus who seemed to save the best of himself for the last years of his life.
+Now, perhaps it’s because I am “getting old” or perhaps it’s because the world is going through so many changes, or perhaps once again I am merely following the life metaphor of Jesus who seemed to save the best of himself for the last years of his life.
 Whatever the reason, at the beginning of this year, I felt inspired to be more forthcoming with my deeper teachings and more profound experiences.
 To begin with, I decided to share some very “far out” things with my friends/students.
 These things have included sharing the deeper purpose for our work at Unity of Sedona and my own work through Grail Productions.
-At this time however, I would like to share with you an experience I had about 20 years ago.
+At this time, however, I would like to share with you an experience I had about 20 years ago.

 In the old days of touring, I used to take time to go for short walks during my breaks between sessions.
 One day, while on one of these walks, I passed by a park and saw a football sitting on the grass, apparently left behind by someone.
 So I walked over and picked it up.
 Now, since I couldn’t easily throw it to myself, I opted to play target practice on a nearby wall and began throwing the ball at a selected spot.
-I would then retrieve the ball, walk some distance away and throw it again.
+I would then retrieve the ball, walk some distance away, and throw it again.

 After about 5 minutes, a young boy walked up and asked what I was doing, so I explained a little.
 After talking to the kid for 10 minutes or so, a young girl joined us.
 She looked a little thin and sickly.
 When I asked her about her condition, she only told me she often had seizures.
 Besides this, I could feel that there was something else that was very unusual about both of these children.
 What the issue was would become very apparent to me (intuitively) just moments later.
 We spoke a little longer and off they went.

 Intrigued by what I had sensed about these children, I returned to the park a few more times that week.
 Each time I went, the kids were still there, but each time, there were more and more kids.
-This is not that unusual, as we all know that schools sometimes bring kids on field-trips to local parks.
+This is not that unusual, as we all know that schools sometimes bring kids on field trips to local parks.
 Sadly, however, they all looked a little sickly.
-So, by this time, I now assumed they must be a group of sick children form a local hospital.
+So, by this time, I now assumed they must be a group of sick children from a local hospital.

 I then got the kids to follow me in singing: